 - Accept the offer by logging back into your online application.
 You will set up a UWNetID as part of the process and be prompted to confirm by paying the enrollment confirmatin deposit of $250 which will be applied to your first quarter of tuition.

 - Submit an official transcript as instructed by the Graduate School (UW graduates do not need to submit an official transcript).

 - Complete a National Background Check ($53.00 fee) after June 1, but prior to course registration.

 After accepting your admission

-- Review the 2 year and 4 year curriculum grids.
-Begin to think about whether you may enroll as a part time or full-time student.
+- Begin to think about whether you may enroll as a part time or full-time student.
 You can always change mid-program.
 The 2-year schedule is typically two courses per quarter (all day every other Friday with approximately 22-24 hours of homework weekly).
 The 4-year schedule is typically one course per week with approximately 11-12 hours of homework weekly.

 - Mark your calendar for the in-person class days on campus.
 The online weeks are asynchronous.
 Morning courses are 8:30 am -12:15 pm and afternoon courses are 1:00-4:45 pm.
 BNURS 590 is 5:30-6:30 pm.